Why use Cutar Emulsion?

 (Or any coal tar for that matter!)

-If you have been to a doctor for your psoriasis, you were probably prescribed a topical corticosteroid.
+If you have been to a doctor for your psoriasis and wondered how to stop a psoriasis related itch, redness, or inflammation, you were probably prescribed a topical corticosteroid.
 Steroids are anti-inflammatory drugs used to help control psoriasis.
-Basically, the goals of using a coal tar psoriasis cream-like Cutar and topical steroids are the same: to control itching, scaling, inflammation, and redness.
-Coal tar for psoriasis generally takes longer to work than topical steroids and has a characteristic odor.
-However, steroids can have undesirable side effects that are causing more patients and their doctors to take another look at Cutar.
-Dermatologists often recommend cutar lotion in addition to steroids to help reduce side effects.
+Basically, the goals of using a medicated lotion with psoriasis coal tar extract properties like Cutar Emulsion and topical steroids are the same: to control itching, and to help with psoriasis scale removal, inflammation, and redness.
+Tar generally takes longer to work than topical steroids and has a characteristic odor.
+However, steroids can have undesirable side effects that are causing more patients and their doctors to take another look at Cutar medicated emulsion.
+Dermatologists often recommend this emulsion in addition to steroids to help control the following steroid side effects:

 Skin Atrophy – thinning of the skin.
-Using topical steroids, especially more potent ones, for prolonged periods, may cause skin atrophy where the skin becomes very thin and more susceptible to damage.
-Good psoriasis lotion-like Cutar emulsion will not atrophy the skin.
+Using topical steroids, especially more potent ones, for prolonged periods, may cause skin atrophy.
+The skin becomes very thin and more susceptible to damage.
+A good psoriasis lotion like Cutar will not atrophy the skin.